capnproto/go-capnp/README.md

 [![GoDoc](https://godoc.org/zombiezen.com/go/capnproto?status.svg)](https://godoc.org/zombiezen.com/go/capnproto)

 go-capnproto consists of a Go code generator for Cap'n Proto and a Go package that provides runtime support.
-The RPC protocol is not yet implemented, but there is support for generating interfaces.
+The RPC protocol is not fully implemented.

 News
 ----

+23 July 2015: **Level 0 RPC support (and parts of Level 1)!** Things that work:

+- Bootstrap interfaces
+- Calls/returns
+- Promises

+Things that don't work:

+- Embargoes
+- Releasing capabilities

+The rest of Level 1 will be coming soon. -Ross

 19 February 2015: This is a fork of Jason Aten's [go-capnproto branch](https://github.com/glycerine/go-capnproto) that supports Cap'n